 RDK Management announced on September 4, 2025, that its open-source software has been shipped in over 200 million devices globally.
 This software powers customer-premises equipment for broadband and video service providers.
 Vodafone deployed RDK-B software as a centralized platform for home broadband devices and services across Europe.
 The deployment includes the launch of Wi-Fi 7 Fibre and DOCSIS CPEs, specifically Ultra Hub 7 routers with RDK-B software, in the UK and Germany, with a phased rollout planned across Europe.
 The company also announced this milestone ahead of IBC2025 and the 2025 RDK Global Summit.

-RDK's customers primarily consist of telecoms and telecoms services companies.
-Examples of RDK's customers include Charter Communications, Vodafone and Comcast Corporation.
+RDK's customers primarily consist of telecoms companies.
+Examples of RDK's customers include Vodafone, Comcast Corporation and Charter Communications.
 RDK has commercial and technical partners like Wireless Broadband Alliance and EPAM Systems.
 RDK has suppliers like Dotscreen.